Defending Drug Conspiracy Charges

 First there is the matter of risk mitigation.
 Anyone facing a mandatory minimum of ten years, common in criminal cases, knows the only ways around it are through what is known as a “safety valve” process or by cooperating with the federal government.
 Both require a defendant to plead guilty to criminal charges.
 Anyone facing ten years to life in prison who can walk away in four years or less with a good plea agreement is likely to take it.

 Another reason behind federal drug conspiracy pleas is the fact that federal prosecutors rarely indict on weak cases.
-At Berry Law Firm, we’ve been involved in federal cases in the western half of Nebraska involving cocaine, methamphetamine, and even child pornography in which the federal government chose not to pursue an indictment and the charges remained with the state.
+At Berry Law, we’ve been involved in federal cases in the western half of Nebraska involving cocaine, methamphetamine, and even child pornography in which the federal government chose not to pursue an indictment and the charges remained with the state.
 In each of those cases, we found serious problems with the investigation conducted by law enforcement and suspected that the federal prosecutors felt the same way.

 What to Do if Your Friends are Being Indicted

 If your friends are being indicted and you’re involved in the same illegal activities, you may end up being indicted, too.
 You have the option of contacting a criminal defense attorney to discuss your options.
 The sooner a criminal defense attorney is contacted, the sooner he or she can help.
-If you are facing federal drug conspiracy charges, contact Berry Law Firm today.
+If you are facing federal drug conspiracy charges, contact Berry Law today.